 Southernmost Point of the U.S.

 Of interest is the most popular landmark on the island, a monument shaped like a buoy that marks the southernmost part of the island – and therefore the southernmost point of the continental U.S. There’s always a line of people waiting to take pictures with it, so you won’t miss it!
-Cuba is only about 90 miles to the south of this marker, so you’ll notice the Cuban cuisine available on the island.
+Cuba is only about 90 miles south of this marker, so you’ll notice the Cuban cuisine available on the island.

 Nature and history guide to national parks near Key West